ovh/docs/pages/cloud/public-cloud/create_image_from_existing_image_with_packer/guide.en-gb.md

 ---
-title: Create a custom OpenStack image with Packer
+title: 'Create a custom OpenStack image with Packer'
 slug: packer-openstack-builder
-excerpt: Create and customize an OpenStack image from an existing one with Packer
+excerpt: 'Create and customize an OpenStack image from an existing one with Packer'
 section: Packer
 order: 10
 ---